 Timeline: Senators are preparing for some late nights and early mornings at the Capitol as Democrats push to pass a bill to overhaul the nation’s health care system before the end of the year.
 The majority party believes it is only one vote shy of the 60 votes needed to advance the health care bill.
 The Senate could be in session on Christmas Eve, and perhaps the week between Christmas and New Year’s Day, as well.
 Republicans have launched an all-out procedural assault to slow the march toward a final vote on the health care package, which they contend is broadly opposed by the American public.
 Democrats say GOP members are stalling needlessly.

+Holdouts: Centrist Democrat Ben Nelson of Nebraska stated that he would not support the bill unless its restrictions on insurance coverage for abortion services are strengthened.
+He added that he had not yet seen a compromise that would satisfy him.
 Republican Olympia Snowe of Maine, the only GOP senator who was seen as likely to support bringing the bill to a vote, remains unwilling to support the bill because she says there are too many unanswered questions about how major provisions of the bill would work.
 “I think we should accept that and take time to work through the issues,” Sen. Snowe told reporters.

 Anti-Terrorism Act: The House passed a bill that would amend the 9/11 Commission Act of 2007 to authorize the Secretary of Homeland Security to accept gifts of property and services for authorized activities of the Center for Domestic Preparedness.
-It directs the Secretary to report to Congress annually regarding such gifts. (
+It directs the Secretary to report to Congress annually regarding such gifts.
+(H.R.3978)

-: The Senate voted around 1 a.m. on Friday, Dec.
+$636 Billion Defense Bill: The Senate voted around 1 a.m. on Friday, Dec.
 18 to proceed with action on the fiscal 2010 Defense spending bill, which also contains several non-defense provisions.
 At press time, a vote to clear the bill for the President’s signature was expected on Saturday morning.
 The legislation would provide $508 billion for the Defense Department’s regular activities and $128.3 billion for war operations.

-: President Obama arrived in Copenhagen on Friday where delegates from around the world have spent the past two weeks writing a new global agreement on fighting climate change.
+Copenhagen Climate Summit: President Obama arrived in Copenhagen on Friday where delegates from around the world have spent the past two weeks writing a new global agreement on fighting climate change.
 Sec. of State Hillary Rodham Clinton sought to break an impasse between the U.S. and China by saying that the U.S. would contribute to a fund providing $100 billion annually through 2020 to help poor countries adapt to the impact of climate change if China and other developing countries would allow independent verification of promised carbon reductions.
 Republicans attacked the idea of spending more U.S. tax dollars on aid for developing countries.
+Click here to voice your opinion on this issue.

 PREVIEW